tymyrddin/purple/source/docs/lantern/red-lanterns/spark/control-vs-data-plane.md

 ### Sub-prefix intercepts

 A smaller, more specific sign is nailed up next to the official one.
-BGP, like Ankh-Morpork’s citizens, follows the most precise instruction available.
+BGP, like Ankh-Morpork’s citisens, follows the most precise instruction available.

 [Subprefix Interception with Polite Forwarding](https://red.tymyrddin.dev/docs/scarlet/op-red-lantern/subprefix_intercept): Traffic obediently detours through an unexpected alley.